intel/intel-extension-for-tensorflow/v1.2.0/_sources/examples/train_bert/README.md.txt

 http://xxx.xxx:8888/?token=f502f0715979ec73c571ca5676ba58431b916f5f58ee3333

 ```
-Open the url:http://xxx.xxx:8888/?token=f502f0715979ec73c571ca5676ba58431b916f5f58ee3333 above by web browser.
+Open the url:http://xxx.xxx:8888/?token=f502f0715979ec73c571ca5676ba58431b916f5f58ee3333 above in your web browser.

 ## Execute

-1. Open classify_text_with_bert.ipynb by jupyter notebook.
+1. Open classify_text_with_bert.ipynb by Jupyter notebook.

-2. Run the tutorial according to the descrition in the Jupyter notebook.
+2. Run the tutorial according to the description in the Jupyter notebook.

 3. The TensorFlow will train and infer the BERT model on Intel CPU or GPU.

 ## FAQ

 1. The following error log is a known issue and it is not caused by Intel® Extension for TensorFlow*.
-This crash happens when the code is finished and try to release resource and  doesn't impact the result of the Bert training and inference/test.
+This crash happens when the code is finished and tries to release resources.
+It doesn't impact the result of the Bert training and inference/test.

 ``` Exception ignored in: <function _CheckpointRestoreCoordinatorDeleter.__del__ at 0x7fa167430d30>
 Traceback (most recent call last):